openspending/dpkg-uk25k/README.rst

 ------

 * PDFs
-* Zip files containing a bunch of CSVs
+* Zip files containing a bunch of CSVs (potentially for a number of publishers)